andrenarchy/krypy/README.md

 sol = gmres(A, b)
 print (sol['xk'])
 ```
-Of course, this is just a toy example.
-KryPy can handle arbitrary large matrices - as long as the (hopefully sparse) matrices and the generated Krylov basis fit into your memory. ;) Furthermore, in real applications, you definitely want to adjust [gmres](http://andrenarchy.github.io/krypy/krypy.linsys.html#krypy.linsys.gmres)'s parameters such as the residual tolerance.
+Of course, this is just a toy example where you would not use GMRES in practice.
+KryPy can handle arbitrary large matrices - as long as the (hopefully sparse) matrices and the generated Krylov basis fit into your memory. ;) Furthermore, in actual applications, you definitely want to adjust [gmres](http://andrenarchy.github.io/krypy/krypy.linsys.html#krypy.linsys.gmres)'s parameters such as the residual tolerance.

 ### Help